 Key to the engagement process was making sure we heard from a range of community members across the entire project area, and where possible beyond.

-We have heard from,
+We have heard from, Local stakeholders

-- Local stakeholders

 - Land owners

 - Business community

 - Policiticans

 - Community councils

-- Community groups including Fife Centre for equalities

 - Local workers

 - Job clubs

 - Young people

 - The elderly

-- The community at large

-- And the project partners Fife Partnership

-As with any engagement process it was not possible for us to ask everyone, and not everyone we asked chose to tell us their views or provide details, but the voices we have heard have been listened to and have formed the basis of the proposed Concept Design Masterplan.
+As with any engagement process it was not possible for us to ask everyone, and not everyone we asked chose to tell us their views or provide details, but the voices we have heard have been listened to and have formed the basis of the Levenmouth Active Travel and River Park Concept Design proposals.